 We'll delve into this ancient history today, as our boat ride takes us to the Island of the Sun.
 This rocky landmass is the largest island in Lake Titicaca, and while it has no motor vehicles or paved roads, it is home to a number of indigenous families who dwell amidst its patchwork of ancient agricultural terraces.
 We'll have a chance to meet some of the local people as we visit the hilltop village of Yumani—from which we'll enjoy views of the Island of the Moon—and we'll also discover one of the island's many ruins: the archaeological site of Pilko Kaina, an ancient Inca palace.

-We enjoy a boxed lunch during our explorations, then return to Copacabana by boat.
+We have lunch at a local restaurant during our explorations, then return to Copacabana by boat.
 This afternoon, we depart for La Paz, traveling overland and arriving in the city in time for dinner on your own.

 After breakfast, we'll drive to the site of Bolivia's most important archaeological site: Tiwanaku, a ceremonial location on the southern shore of Lake Titicaca used by a pre-Inca civilization reaching back to 600 BC.
 The people of this ancient city were excellent artisans and left behind a series of mysterious monoliths, mostly in granite; as well as a pyramid, temple, and aqueducts.
 This was a well-planned city, seat of one of the Americas' most powerful and organized civilizations, and today it is designated a UNESCO World Heritage Site.